 Our lab explores the neural basis of social behavior.
-Specifically, our research focuses on understanding the roles of the neuropeptides vasopressin and oxytocin (as well as opioids and orexin) in regulating social behavior (such as social play, social novelty-seeking, social recognition, social investigation, and sociosexual motivation) and how this is modulated by sex, age, and early life stress.
+Specifically, our research focuses on understanding the roles of the neuropeptides vasopressin and oxytocin in regulating social behavior (such as social play, social novelty-seeking, social recognition, social investigation, and sociosexual motivation) and how this is modulated by sex, age, and early life stress.
 We use rats and mice as model organisms and employ a combination of behavioral, molecular, biochemical, genetic, chemogenetic, and pharmacological techniques to address our research questions.

 Understanding the regulation of social behavior is essential to gain insights in normal as well as abnormal social functioning.
 Abnormal social functioning is observed in various psychiatric disorders including autism spectrum disorder, personality disorders, mood and anxiety disorders, and schizophrenia.
 Vasopressin and oxytocin are closely related and evolutionarily highly conserved neuropeptides synthesized and released in the brain.
 Importantly, these neuropeptides play key roles in the regulation of social behavior in a wide variety of species, including humans and rodents.
 Despite major advances in this field over the last two decades, several important issues are poorly understood and/or relatively unexplored.